galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-Semi global alignment, i.e., only the overlapping part of the read and the adapter sequence is used for scoring.
+Semi-global alignment, i.e., only the overlapping part of the read and the adapter sequence is used for scoring.
 > > 2.
-An alignment with maximum overlap is computed that has a smallest number of mismatches and indels.
+An alignment with maximum overlap is computed that has the smallest number of mismatches and indels.
 > >
 > {: .solution}
 {: .question}